1955 in Afghanistan: Tribal border incursion into Pakistan (Beginning of November)

-December 18, 1955
+Strengthening Soviet-Afghan Relations (18 December)

 During the visit to Kabul of Nikolai Bulganin, the Soviet premier, and Nikita Khrushchev, first secretary of the Communist Party of the Soviet Union, a protocol is signed extending for ten years the Soviet-Afghan treaty of neutrality and nonaggression of 1931.
 On the same day it is announced that the USSR grants to Afghanistan a 30-year credit of $100,000,000 at an annual rate of interest of 2%.